mtikekar/editerm/README.md

 # User-facing scripts

-editerm: tabbed + st + neovim + terminal in GUI, abduco + neovim + terminal in CLI.
-  The use of abduco is transparent.
+editerm: abduco + neovim + terminal (mainly intended for use via SSH) The use of abduco to preserve the terminal across SSH sessions is transparent.
 You don't need to worry about sessions.
 Just run editerm and it will open an existing session if available or start a new one.

+editerm-gui: tabbed + st + neovim + terminal in GUI

 gvim: st + neovim